TomasiDeveloping/NetAngularStripe/README.md

    - Ensure both the backend and frontend are up and running as per the previous instructions.

 2. **Displaying Available Subscriptions**:
-   - Upon application startup, a company and two subscriptions are automatically created.
+   - Upon application startup, a company and three subscriptions are automatically created.
-   - If the company lacks a StripeCustomerId, the two subscriptions are displayed in the frontend.
+   - If the company lacks a StripeCustomerId, the three subscriptions are displayed in the frontend.

 3. **Selecting a Subscription**:
    - Choose the desired subscription by clicking on the respective button.